Your stored business data travels in and out of your network. What key controls can you put in place to ensure it’s safe?

 These messages may be sent from:

-Empower your employees to trust their instincts and question emails, even if it does appear to have come from someone senior.
+Empower your employees to trust their instincts and question emails, even if it appears to have come from someone senior.
 If an email request doesn't sound right, is unexpected, presses for urgent action, or has an unusual tone, staff should be encouraged to question it.
 No one knows their colleagues, clients and suppliers better than your team.
+You can always invite your team to join one of our free monthly cyber security webinars for business.

 Help your people understand more about the tricks and scams of fraudsters.
 If your business gets a CEO phishing email or fake invoice, share it around so your employees know what to look out for in the future.
 For handy tips and tools, check out raising employee awareness.